AvaProtocol/substrate-simple-template/README.md

 #### Generate node key

 Generate pubic key from a secret phrase.
+This secret phrase is dedicated to development and cannot be used in any other place.

 ```bash
 subkey inspect --scheme ed25519 "fire penalty pony chase gift loan grid mule tape wrestle stuff salute"